JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/final-phase-s3-web-app.md

 ## Project Summary

 This phase marks the successful implementation of the web application.
-After two prior iterations — one tied to a local Flask server and another over-engineered using WSGI — I opted for a cloud-native architecture that separates concerns cleanly across the AWS stack.
-This version delivers a static frontend hosted on Amazon S3, served via CloudFront with HTTPS, and a backend API powered by Lambda and API Gateway.
+After two prior iterations — one tied to a local Flask server and another over-engineered using WSGI — I adopted an architecture that aligns with best practices for cloud engineering.
+This version cleanly separates concerns across the AWS stack: a static frontend hosted on Amazon S3 and distributed via CloudFront with HTTPS, and a backend API powered by Lambda and API Gateway.

-The infrastructure is fully managed through Terraform and structured to be scalable, modular, and ready for future integrations such as authentication via AWS Cognito.
+All infrastructure is managed using Terraform, structured to be scalable, modular, and ready for future integrations such as authentication via AWS Cognito.

 ---

 ## Overview

-The goals of this final version were:
+The goals of this final version were to:

-- Decouple frontend and backend to improve reliability and maintainability
+- Decouple the frontend and backend to improve reliability and maintainability
-- Eliminate reliance on Flask and WSGI in favor of native AWS components
+- Eliminate reliance on Flask and WSGI in favor of native AWS services
 - Provide a static, publicly accessible frontend with SSL and custom domain
 - Implement a backend capable of processing form submissions and writing to DynamoDB
-- Define the infrastructure as code using Terraform to ensure reproducibility and consistency
+- Define the infrastructure as code using Terraform for reproducibility and consistency

 ---